YouthFostering our culture

 - There are regular youth and elder gatherings that give generations the opportunity to share their perspectives on a variety of topics including language and culture to suicide prevention.
 The department also supports beneficiary participation in the National Youth and Elder Summit and other national initiatives of the National Inuit Youth Council.

-To learn more about Youth Initiatives, please contact the Youth Administrator.
+To learn more about Youth Initiatives, please contact: